SevketYALCIN/blog/src/pages/blog/setup-your-own-webpack-config-for-react-with-typescript/index.md

 }
 ```

-We are telling Webpack to run on development mode while watching for changes.
+We are telling Webpack DevServer to run on development mode while watching for changes.
-- The `--hot` option enables Webpack's **Hot Module Replacement**
+- The `--hot` option enables Webpack's **Hot Module Replacement**.
-- The `--open` option will open your default browser when you run `npm start`.
+- The `--open` option will open our default browser when we run `npm start`.

 For more options, check out the [DevServer section in the Webpack documentation](https://webpack.js.org/configuration/dev-server/ "Webpack documentation's DevServer section")